 AZA United strives to provide high quality respite care providers so that families feel comfortable leaving their child in the care of another person.

 Respite services are authorized by the Arizona Division of Developmental Disabilities (DDD).
 The maximum annual approval for respite is typically 600 hours.
 To be eligible for funding, families must be approved through Arizona Long Term Care Services (ALTCS).
-AZA United is available to assist families at no cost through the process of applying for ALTCS eligibility and requesting habilitation services through DDD.
+We have an Outrach Team here at AZA that is available to assist families at no cost through the process of applying for ALTCS eligibility and requesting habilitation services through DDD.

 For more information on how to access funding for services, click here.